unity3d-jp/MeshSync/Documentation~/SceneCache.md

 - **Interpolation**
 Smooths animations by interpolating meshes and transforms from previous and subsequent frames.
 Mesh is only interpolated if the topologies match (the index remains unchanged).

+SceneCache shares a lot of the same properties with MeshSyncServer.
+Please refer to [MeshSyncServer](MeshSyncServer.md)'s documentation for more details.